Star in the Dust

-Star in the Dust is a 1956 American Western film directed by Charles F. Haas and starring John Agar, Mamie Van Doren and Richard Boone.
+Star in the Dust is a 1956 American Technicolor Western film directed by Charles F. Haas and starring John Agar, Mamie Van Doren and Richard Boone.
+It was based on the 1953 Lee Leighton novel Law Man.

 In the town of Gunlock, sheriff Bill Jorden is due to hang Sam Hall for cattle-stealing.
 Jorden has to contend, however, with various citizens, including the cowboys who want to rescue Hall and the cattlemen and farmers who want to lynch him.
 Hall, meanwhile, is planning his escape with girlfriend Nellie.

 Plot

 In the late 1800s in the western town of Gunlock, gunslinger Sam Hall, who has murdered three farmers, is scheduled to be hanged at sundown.
-Sheriff Bill Jorden faces opposition from the cattlemen’s association, who had hired Hall to kill the farmers as part of a plot to acquire more grazing land.
+Sheriff Bill Jorden faces opposition from the cattlemen's association, who had hired Hall to kill the farmers as part of a plot to acquire more grazing land.
 A group of farmers, fearing that the cattlemen will spring the killer before he is hanged, want the sheriff to hang Hall as quickly as possible.
 Fearing violence between the ranchers and farmers, Jorden tries to call for additional help but discovers that the telegraph line serving the town has been cut.
-Informed that the farmers are headed to town to kill Hall, Bill meets them and reasons with them to allow the law to handle Hall’s punishment.
+Informed that the farmers are headed to town to kill Hall, Bill meets them and reasons with them to allow the law to handle Hall's punishment.
 On the morning of the hanging, Jorden brings out Hall, threatening to shoot the prisoner himself if anyone tries to stop the hanging but before Hall is executed, the ranchers set the gallows on fire, precipitating a gun battle between opposing factions.
 Hall is eventually hanged and the cattlemen are brought to justice.